Our ears usually do not receive much attention until they receive all the attention.

 Ideal candidates for otoplasty are individuals who are in good health, have realistic expectations for ear surgery, and can follow straightforward directions.
 Also, patients experience dissatisfaction with the shape, size, or position of the ears, or have some defect due to birth, injury, or trauma to the ears.

-If you are a candidate for otoplasty in Midvale, contact Clayton Plastic Surgery today to schedule a consultation.
+If you are a candidate for otoplasty in Cottonwood Heights, contact Clayton Plastic Surgery today to schedule a consultation.

 A private consultation with a board-certified plastic surgeon is the first step in achieving your aesthetic goals.
 During the consultation, your surgeon will ask about your health and medical history and answer any questions you may have about otoplasty.
 From there, they will conduct a physical examination of your ears and possibly take photos for the medical record.